Naman-Dixit/Fundamentals-Of-Data-Science-Lab/README.md

 # Fundamentals-Of-Data-Science-Lab

+Created in yeare 2 Semester 4 -> 2025

 **📋 Course Overview**
 This repository contains lab assignments, projects, and resources for the Fundamentals of Data Science Lab course.
 The course provides hands-on experience with data science tools and techniques using Excel, Python, and R programming languages.